 Subd.
 12. Effective dates; notification. (a) A political subdivision may impose a tax under this section starting only on the first day of a calendar quarter.
 A political subdivision may repeal a tax under this section stopping only on the last day of a calendar quarter.

-(b) The political subdivision shall notify the commissioner of revenue at least 90 days before imposing, changing the rate of, or repealing a tax under this section.
+(b) The political subdivision shall notify the commissioner of revenue at least 90 days before imposing or repealing a tax under this section.

 Subd.
 13. Application.
 This section applies to all local sales taxes that were authorized before, on, or after June 2, 1997.